harshitkachhadia/PlaceMentor/README.md

 # placeMentor

 **placeMentor** is a web application designed to assist students in navigating campus placements by providing job and internship opportunities, along with the ability to share and view personal placement experiences.
-The app features a user-friendly interface built using React.js with Material UI for styling and supports dynamic job listings fetched from the GitHub Jobs API.
+The app features a user-friendly interface built using React.js with Material UI for styling and supports dynamic job listings fetched from the obs API.

 ## Features